YangCatalog/deployment/README.md

 This repository contains configurations and scripts that tie all the individual components of YANG Catalog together.
 The components themselves are included as git submodules.

-You can find official YANG Catalog website [here](https://yangcatalog.org).
+You can find the official YANG Catalog website [here](https://yangcatalog.org).

-For accessing YANG Catalog's API directly, you can use [ycclient](https://github.com/earies/ycclient).
+For accessing some endpoints of YANG Catalog's API directly, you can use [ycclient](https://github.com/earies/ycclient).

 # Deployment
-Main repository to start up all the pieces of YANG Catalog
+The main repository to start up all the pieces of YANG Catalog

 ## Requirements

 * Docker, including docker-compose
 * IPv4 Internet connectivity (Docker Hub doesn't do IPv6 yet)
 * Sufficient space for container images (approx 10 GB)
-* Sufficient space for all the modules data
+* Sufficient space for all the module data
   - approx 45 GB for local development
   - up to 250 GB for production
 * Sufficient RAM
-  - approx 8 GB for local development
+  - approx 10 GB for local development
   - up to 24 GB for production

 ### External requirements